haidaraM/ansible-playbook-grapher/README.md

                         }%%'
   --renderer-mermaid-orientation {TD,RL,BT,RL,LR}
                         The orientation of the flow chart.
 Default: 'LR' --show-handlers       Show the handlers in the graph.
-See the limitations in the project README on GitHub.
   --skip-tags SKIP_TAGS
                         only run plays and tasks whose tags do not match these values.
 This argument may be specified multiple times.
   --title TITLE         The title to display in the graph.
 Default: 'Ansible Playbook Grapher'.
 Set it to an empty string to remove the